k9mil/cs408-mark-management-system/README.md

 ## Sample Data Generation

-This system contains a file inside of /backend/scripts, which is called `db_base_values.py`.
+This system contains a file inside /backend/scripts, which is called `db_base_values.py`.
 After setting up the dependencies and going through the installation process outlined below, you can run the file to generate some sample data, including roles, users, classes, students, degrees and some marks.

 The system will generate two types of users, an administrator and a lecturer which you can access with these details: